 Yet that's not the only thing that sets Bumble apart from its competitors.
 Among other things, the company took a stand against body shaming, worked with Texas legislators to outlaw the unsolicited sending of lewd images, and shows no tolerance for misogyny on its platform.

 Our Diverse and Inclusive Approach to Recruitment

-Templeton has 26 years of experience recruiting highly skilled and diverse I.T. contractors across the world – find out more about our award-winning tech recruitment services.
+Templeton has over 26 years of experience recruiting highly skilled and diverse I.T. contractors across the world – find out more about our award-winning tech recruitment services.

 Are you looking for a role in IT?

 We provide contract tech jobs in 40 countries worldwide, and our diverse, international team is on a mission to find the right one for you.
 Get in touch with us today!